consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     - If the `CrossMsgMeta` doesn't exist in the checkpoint, the SCA creates a new `CrossMsgs` appending the cross-net message in the `CrossMsgsRegistry` of the SCA, and includes in the checkpoint a new `CrossMsgMeta` for the destination including the `CID` of the `CrossMsgs` stored in the registry.
     - If the `CrossMsgMeta` for the destination exists in the checkpoint, the SCA gets from the `CrossMsgsRegistry` the current `CID` included in the `CrossMsgMeta`, and it appends the newly created cross-net message to `Msgs`. `SCA` then updates with the new `CID` (after appending the message) to the `CrossMsgMeta` for the checkpoint, deletes the outdated `CrossMsgs` from the registry, and includes the updated one.
     - In these updates, also the total amount of native tokens included in the messages of the `CrossMsgMeta` is updated in the `Value` field.
-- Finally, when the signing window for the checkpoint closes, the checkpoint is propagated including a link to the cross-message in the `CrossMsgMeta` of the checkpoint.
+- Finally, when the signing window for the checkpoint closes, the checkpoint is propagated including a link to the cross-net message in the `CrossMsgMeta` of the checkpoint.

 > Bottom-up messages and checkpoint propagation data structures
 ```go